The South African dealer register

 What is the best 4Cs combination for value in SA in 2026?

-For round brilliants: GIA 3EX cut, G to H colour, VS1 to VS2 clarity, just-under-boundary carat (0.95, 1.45, 1.95).
-At ProDiam wholesale this combination delivers maximum visual quality per Rand.
+For round brilliants: GIA 3EX cut, G to H colour, VS1 to VS2 clarity, and a just-under-boundary carat (0.95, 1.45, 1.95).
+This combination delivers the most visual quality per Rand because it pays only for the grades the eye can actually see.

 Can I get a great diamond at SI1 clarity?